Accounting Practice: Definition, Types, and Principles

 1. Sole Focus on Selling

-While sales are the backbone of your business, it is equally important to invoice and gets the cash flowing in.
+While sales are the backbone of your business, it is equally important to invoice and get the cash flowing in.
 Late invoicing, error-prone invoices, and delayed approval can lead to a slower collection against sales.

 2. Not Following Market Costs